Displaying 1 - 10 of 52

 Challah is one of the ways I “do” Judaism in a tangible way, my attempt at hidur mitzvah (beautifying the fulfillment of the commandment).
 Personalizing mitzvot is a way all of us can approach and enrich our connections to Judaism.

-Strictly speaking, Thanksgiving isn’t a Jewish holiday, but we know Jews from a wide range of backgrounds take this time to give thanks, to affirm the many contributions Indigenous People have made, to take the time to learn about the land we are on, to pursue justice, and most commonly, to give the gift of time and connection to those we love most.
+Strictly speaking, Thanksgiving isn’t a Jewish holiday, but we know many Jews take this time to give thanks, affirm the many contributions Indigenous People have made, take the time to learn about the land we are on, pursue justice, and connect with those we love most.

 Before we can adequately practice gratitude, we have to first tap into our own sense of humility.
 We have to learn to make ourselves smaller so we can get a clear look at our blessings.

 Perhaps you have a Jewish story that you’d like to tell and share with your family or temple community?
 If so, here are a few suggestions to help you find a way to get your story on paper.

 Survive the last of the cold temperates with these recipes for tasty, Jewish-inspired soups.
 Spring, we're ready for you!